lakehalmehdi/PdfMerger/README.md

 # Requirements

+* You shoud have [Python](https://www.python.org/downloads/ "Download Python") installed in your machine.
-You should install the [PyPDF2](https://pypdf2.readthedocs.io/en/latest/user/installation.html "PyPDF2 installation") module.
+* You should install the [PyPDF2](https://pypdf2.readthedocs.io/en/latest/user/installation.html "PyPDF2 installation") module.

 # Usage